Ramish93/AWS-Cloud-Practioner-Prep/README.md

      1. standered
      2. infrequent access.
    - provides configurable lifecycle rules so you can transition between two options.
-   - Unlike EBS this can be attached to multiple instances at same time.
    - **for windows user FSx**:
      - fully managed native windows filesystem.
      - it gives windows features like